 Riders can now take advantage of daily service between Downtown Los Angeles and Downtown Santa Monica in only 46 minutes, even during rush hour.

 It's a testament to Los Angeles' notorious traffic that this is a feat completed at a maximum route speed of 55 mph, although it generally runs much slower.

-4. Trains will run every 12 minutes at most times of the day with service beginning around 4 a.m. weekdays and ending around midnight.
+Trains run every 12 minutes at most times of the day with service beginning around 4 a.m. weekdays and ending around midnight.
 Friday and Saturday nights, the Expo Line will run until 2 a.m.

-5. Parking is available at three stations: Expo/Sepulveda (260 spaces), Expo/Bundy (250 spaces), and 17th Street/Santa Monica College (70 spaces).
+Parking is available at three stations: Expo/Sepulveda (260 spaces), Expo/Bundy (250 spaces), and 17th Street/Santa Monica College (70 spaces).
 The fee is expected to be $2 a day for drivers using the Metro Rail.

-7. There is a paved bike path along much of the train line between Culver City and Palms, and between Overland Avenue and Colorado/17th Street station in Santa Monica.
+There is a paved bike path along much of the train line between Culver City and Palms, and between Overland Avenue and Colorado/17th Street station in Santa Monica.